 She advises policymakers around the world on innovation-led growth and is currently a member of the Scottish Government’s Council of Economic Advisers, the UN Sustainable Development Solutions Network Leadership Council and Sitra’s Advisory Panel in Finland.
 Her current research projects include two funded by the EU’s Horizon 2020 programme – Innovation-fuelled, Sustainable, Inclusive Growth (ISIGrowth) and Distributed Global Financial Systems for Society (DOLFINS) – the project Rethinking Medical Innovation, funded by the Open Society Foundations, and a project on mission-oriented innovation policies with the Inter-American Development Bank (IDB).
 Her recent research also includes projects funded by the Ford Foundation and the Institute for New Economic Thinking, and work commissioned by NASA and the European Space Agency.

 She is co-editor of Rethinking Capitalism: Economics and Policy for Sustainable and Inclusive Growth (Wiley Blackwell, July 2016).
 Her new book, The Value of Everything, will be published by Penguin (Allen Lane) in 2018.

-Mariana Mazzucato is an acting member of Sitra’s international advisory panel.
+Mariana Mazzucato was an acting member of Sitra’s international advisory panel in 2017-2019.